youngDevOps/SHUStudentBenefits/README.md

 # Student Benefits

-Free Student Benefits for University Students in the UK.
+Free Student Benefits for Sheffield Hallam University Students in the UK.

 <https://education.github.com/pack> - Github have created a joint student pack with some excellent companies/sponsers.
 Best ones including AWS/Azure Credit and Jetbrains ide